RealRebelAI/ComfyUI_Fibo-1.5/README.md

-# ComfyUI-Fibo-1.5
+# ComfyUI-Fibo-GGUF

-Custom ComfyUI nodes for running **BRIA Fibo 1.5 GGUF** and INT8 Convrot models with City96's ComfyUI-GGUF backend.
+Custom ComfyUI nodes for running **BRIA Fibo 1.5 GGUF** models with City96's ComfyUI-GGUF backend.

 This project adds a Fibo-specific runtime to ComfyUI while keeping the original BRIA/Diffusers-style transformer tensor names.
 It is intended for running quantized Fibo 1.5 transformer models without requiring a destructive tensor-key remap.